tldr-pages/tldr/pages/linux/see.md

 # see

-> Alias to run-mailcap's view
+> Alias to run-mailcap's view.

-- See action can be used to view any file (usually image) on default mailcap explorer
+- See action can be used to view any file (usually image) on default mailcap explorer:

 `see {{filename}}`

-- with run-mailcap
+- Using with run-mailcap:

 `run-mailcap --action=view {{filename}}`